manoskout/GraphDataDBsAssignment/README.md

 <img src="img/7_out.png">

-8. Delete all but one of the dublicated customers in our graph (i.e we have accidentaly created 2 more users with the same properties)
+8. Delete all but one of the dublicated customers in our graph (i.e we have accidentaly created 2 more users with the same properties).
+If you do not make any mistake above, the result will be "no changes"

 	`MATCH (c:Customer)
 WITH c.customerID AS c_id, COLLECT(c) AS customers